To allow elements such as videos to be shown in the fullscreen mode, applications must set

 Accepts the request to enter or exit the fullscreen mode.

-Returns the URL to be opened in the fullscreen mode.
+This property holds The URL to be opened in the fullscreen mode..

 Rejects a request to enter or exit the fullscreen mode.

-true if the web page has issued a request to enter the fullscreen mode, otherwise returns
+This property holds Whether the web page has issued a request to enter fullscreen mode..

 © 2020 The Qt Company Ltd. Documentation contributions included herein are the copyrights of their respective owners.
 The documentation provided herein is licensed under the terms of the GNU Free Documentation License version 1.3 as published by the Free Software Foundation.
 Qt and respective logos are trademarks of The Qt Company Ltd. in Finland and/or other countries worldwide.
 All other trademarks are property of their respective owners.